ibm-cloud-docs/vpc/at-events.md

 | image  | is.image.image.delete   | Image was deleted |
 | image  | is.image.image.update   | Image was updated |
 {: caption="Table 16.
 Actions that generate events for image resources" caption-side="top"}

+For the image update event, if you are rotating the root key for an image, the CRN for the old key and new key remains the same.
+The ID for the new key that is rotated in is indicated in the `kmsKeyRefID` field of the image.
+{:note}

 ## Storage resources
 {: #events-storage}